mjhea0/mjhea0.github.com/_posts/2017/2017-12-07-dockerizing-a-react-app.markdown

 *Updates:*

-- Feb 14, 2018: Added a data volume; updated to the latest versions of React and Node.
+- Feb 26, 2018: Updated to the latest versions of Node, React, and Nginx.
-- Feb 10, 2018: Detailed how to configure Nginx to work properly with React Router.
+- Feb 14, 2018: Added an anonymous volume; detailed how to configure Nginx to work properly with React Router.
 - Jan 17, 2018: Added a production build section that uses multistage Docker builds.
-- Jan 16, 2018: Updated to the latest versions of Docker, React, and Node.

 *We will be using:*

 - Docker v17.12.0-ce
-- Create React App v1.5.5
+- Create React App v1.5.2
-- Node v9.5.0
+- Node v9.6.1

 {% if page.toc %}
 {% include contents.html %}